The Brotherton Prize presented by the University of Leeds Poetry Centre

-The Brotherton Poetry Prize is open to anyone in the world over the age of 18 who hasn't yet published a full collection of poems.
+The Brotherton Poetry Prize celebrates and promotes poetry and supports new poets.
+The prize is open to anyone in the world over the age of 18 who hasn't yet published a full collection of poems (a chapbook or pamphlet does not count as a full collection).
 Entries to the competition should include no more than 200 lines of poetry in up to five individual poems.

-The winner will receive £1,000 and the opportunity to develop their creative practice with the University of Leeds Poetry Centre.
+The winner receives £1,000 and the opportunity to develop their creative practice with the University of Leeds Poetry Centre.

-The 25 poems of the five shortlisted poets will be published as an anthology by Carcanet Press.
-All entrants who provide a UK postal address will receive a copy of the anthology on publication.
-The shortlisted poets will be invited to take part in a series of readings and events held at the University of Leeds and in other venues in Yorkshire.
+The poems of the five shortlisted poets are published as an anthology by Carcanet Press.
+All entrants who provide a UK postal address receive a copy of the anthology on publication.
+The shortlisted poets might be invited to take part in a series of readings and events held by the University of Leeds Poetry Centre.

-All shortlisted poets will receive travel expenses up to £150 to cover expenses associated with the competition announcement.
+All shortlisted poets may receive travel expenses up to £150 to cover expenses associated with the competition announcement.
 Expenses for UK-based poets associated with events may be reimbursed.

-The Brotherton Poetry Prize is supported by the Charles Brotherton Trust.
+The Brotherton Poetry Prize is generously supported by the Charles Brotherton Trust.